alex-r-bigelow/sanitized-wrangling-codes/codes.md

   - "Cluster into connected components"
   - "Morse Smale Complex"
   - "I would build an adjacency matrix."

-## RELIANCE_ON_ABSTRACTIONS_FROM_SOFTWARE.
-Validated: People tend to turn to data abstractions that match some existing prior experience with software
-  - Discussion between A-1, A-2, reflecting on codes 5, 10, 14, 16

 ## MEDIA_TOO_UNDEFINED.
 "Media" as a category had a less-well-defined mental model, resulting in a space with too little structure for participants to map their data crisply when forced to think of their data as "media"
   - a common response was to use some sort of web animation (e.g. JavaScript or d3) and then use screen-capturing to get images and video of the data.